Kerry Weaver: Seasons two through six

+Weaver was politically ambitious and regularly pursued higher administrative titles.
+She was named acting Chief of Emergency Medicine during David Morgenstern's extended absence.
+After an incident involving the hiring of a mentally-ill fraudulent doctor for the role, Weaver saw an opportunity to take the role permanently.
+However, she discovered the hospital wasn't seriously considering her for the position and immediately quit the interim chief role; Robert Romano immediately took the opportunity to replace her.
+At the start of Season 6, rumors spread that Romano was being considered for hospital Chief of Staff which both Weaver and Greene agreed to oppose.
+However, during a meeting in which Greene opposed Romano's promotion, Weaver decided to support Romano as a political maneuver and in return he awarded her the position of Chief of Emergency Medicine.
+Despite this, Weaver and Romano thereafter engaged in numerous power struggles.

-In 1999, Weaver welcomed the chance to hire Dr. Gabe Lawrence (played by Alan Alda), who had been her mentor.
-She initially refused to accept Dr. Mark Greene's assertion that Lawrence was suffering from the early stages of Alzheimer's disease, but she ultimately faced facts and said goodbye to her role model.
+In 1999, Weaver welcomed the chance to hire Gabe Lawrence, a famous ER physician who had been her mentor.
+After Lawrence makes several errors and displays odd behavior she initially refused to accept Greene's assertion that Lawrence was suffering from the early stages of Alzheimer's disease.
+But after investigating why he was fired from his prior role, then confronting Lawrence who admitted he had been diagnosed, she ultimately accepted it and fired him.

 Season seven

-In mid-season, Weaver fell in love with staff psychiatrist Kim Legaspi (played by Elizabeth Mitchell), but was afraid to admit it to Legaspi or herself.
-While Legaspi was openly lesbian and willing to pursue a romantic relationship with Weaver, she became frustrated that Weaver was not only in the closet, but also suffered from internalized homophobia and thus the relationship got off to a slow start.
-Once Weaver was able to admit to herself that she was gay, she was still uncomfortable about her coworkers finding out and the discriminatory consequences it might have on her career.
-This was despite their relationship becoming an "open secret" among most of the people in the ER.
-During that story, we also learned that Kerry had been married to a surgical resident before her career at County General started.
+In mid-season, Weaver fell in love with staff psychiatrist Kim Legaspi (played by Elizabeth Mitchell), but was afraid to accept it.
+While Legaspi was openly lesbian and willing to pursue a romantic relationship with Weaver, she became frustrated that Weaver was closeted and homophobic, thus the relationship was rocky.
+When Weaver finally accepted that she was gay she was still uncomfortable about coming out to her coworkers.
+Despite this, the relationship was "open secret" among most of the people in the ER.
+This storyline also reveals that Weaver had been married to a surgical resident before working at County General.

-The first coworker Weaver came out to was Dr. Robert Romano, who planned to fire Legaspi over trumped up allegations that she sexually harassed a female patient.
-Weaver's act of courage kept Romano from firing Legaspi, but it also emotionally drained Weaver, whose fears of discrimination ruining her career resurfaced.
-She was therefore unable to provide emotional support to Legaspi, who kept her job, but at the cost of seeing the entrenched homophobia of the hospital administration and her own girlfriend, who remained in the closet.
-Legaspi broke up with Weaver and decided to take a job offer in San Francisco rather than face the homophobia from Romano or the lack of emotional support she received from Weaver.
+The first coworker Weaver came out to was Dr. Robert Romano, who planned to fire Legaspi over trumped up allegations that she sexually harassed a patient.
+Weaver's statement prevented Romano from firing Legaspi, but it also emotionally drained Weaver, whose fears of discrimination ruining her career resurfaced.
+She was unable to provide emotional support to Legaspi, who kept her job, but at the cost of seeing the entrenched homophobia of the hospital administration and her own girlfriend, who remained in the closet.
+Legaspi broke up with Weaver and decided to take a job offer in San Francisco rather than face the administration's homophobia or the lack of support she received from Weaver.

-Kerry also ran afoul of Elizabeth Corday in Season 7 when she had Mark Greene evaluated for professional competency after he showed noticeable personality changes after returning from brain tumor surgery.
-As a result, Kerry was not invited to Elizabeth and Mark's wedding, and while she and Mark seem to mend fences in Season 8, she and Elizabeth remained mostly unfriendly.
-Elizabeth sympathized and the two doctors were on better terms until Dr. Corday departed the show in Season 11.
-They were never close friends though.
-In fact, Elizabeth's departure came when she deliberately performed an illegal, life-saving transplant from an HIV+ donor into an HIV+ individual and did so in large part because she knew it would anger Kerry, leading Kerry to offer a demotion that Elizabeth declines before quitting.
+Weaver also ran afoul of Elizabeth Corday in Season 7 when she assigned Mark Greene to a mandatory professional competency exam after brain tumor surgery resulted in personality changes.
+As a result, Weaver was not invited to Corday and Greene's wedding; her relationship with Corday was permanently strained thereafter.